 Enabling Memory Support for Over 4 GB of Physical Memory

-To enable Address Windowing Extensions (AWE) for Microsoft SQL Server, you must run the SQL Server Database Engine under a Microsoft Windows account that has been assigned the Lock Pages in Memory option and use sp_configure to set the awe enabled option to 1.
+To enable Address Windowing Extensions (AWE) for Microsoft SQL Server, you must run the SQL Server 2005 Database Engine under a Microsoft Windows account that has been assigned the Lock Pages in Memory option and use sp_configure to set the awe enabled option to 1.
+The Maximize data throughput for network application option of Network Connection in Control Panel must be selected.

-Support for AWE is available only in the SQL Server Enterprise, Standard, and Developer editions and only applies to 32-bit operating systems.
-Analysis Services cannot take advantage of AWE mapped memory.
+Support for AWE is available only in the SQL Server 2005 Enterprise, Standard, and Developer editions and only applies to 32-bit operating systems.
+SQL Server 2005 Analysis Services (SSAS) cannot take advantage of AWE mapped memory.
 If the available physical memory is less than the user mode virtual address space, AWE cannot be enabled.

 Lock Pages in Memory